8HadiG/github-graphql/README.md

 5. Optional: If you are using `VS Code`, you can install `GraphQL: Language Feature Support` extension.
 6. Rename the `.env.example` file to `.env`.
-7. Create a github personal access token (see [PAT](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token)).
+7. Create a github personal access token ([PAT](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token)).
 8. Write your GitHub access token after `GITHUB_TOKEN=` inside the `.env` file.

 ## How to run?